AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

 To use the OSIsoft Cloud Services Power BI Connector, complete the following steps:

-1. From the [MyOSIsoft portal](https://customers.osisoft.com/s/products), download the OCSPowerBIConnector.exe file.
+1. From the [myOSIsoft portal](https://customers.osisoft.com/s/products), download the OCSPowerBIConnector.exe file.
 2. To run the Setup wizard for the OSIsoft Cloud Services Power BI Connector, double click the `OCSPowerBIConnector.exe` file.
 3. In Microsoft Power BI, in the entry field of the **Get Data** window, type *OSI*.
 The **OSIsoft Cloud Services Data Views** connector file displays in the **All** pane.